George-N-L/Crisp-DM/README.md

 This folder is used for a Udacity Data Science Project - Crisp DM

 ## MOTIVATION:
+The motivation from this project was to fulfill the requirements for the Udacity Data Science Citizen Crisp DM assignment.
+For it we were given a few datasets to choose from or find another interesting dataset from Kaggle.
+Thus I decided to search for some interesting dataset in Kaggle which matches my curiousity of travelling.
+One of my passions which I have is to sail with a cruise ship and before doing so to get acquinted with its risk and what a better place than learn from history.
+Additionally, wanted to explore some conditional probabilities and providing some descriptive analysis before one jumps into supervised machine learning and construct a prediction model.

 ## USED FILEs:
 Titanic_train.csv - data file